 Best Overall: Mountain House Freeze Dried Rice and Chicken XL Can

 This rice and chicken meal is freeze-dried, so it doesn’t require any refrigeration, and it will maintain its nutritional value.
-The extra-large can contains nine servings, so it’s great to have stored up for larger families or groups, and it’s certified gluten-free.
+The extra-large can contains nine servings, so it’s great to have stored up for larger families or groups.
 Prep couldn’t be easier, making this a convenient option for hiking or camping trips, in addition to emergency kits; it can be ready in 10 minutes, and all you need is hot water (or room temperature water works, too—it may just take longer).
-There are no artificial ingredients, and this meal has an impressive shelf life of 30 years.
+There are no artificial ingredients, it's certified gluten-free, and this meal has an impressive shelf life of 30 years.

 Best Breakfast: Mountain House Freeze Dried Breakfast Skillet XL Can